butterrsoft/GyrSync/README.md

 ## Reprogramming:
-Edit your EDID bin files using a free program like Deltacast, but make sure you keep the same filenames.
-Or modify main.c.
-The build needs all 6 EDID files, the main.c file and the makefile.
 The Gyrsync targets an AVR32EB14.
 Get [ZakKemble's latest AVR build](https://github.com/ZakKemble/avr-gcc-build) along with [Git](https://git-scm.com/install/windows) and [Make](https://gnuwin32.sourceforge.net/packages/make.htm), and install.

 Programming is via UPDI, a 3-wire serial protocol.
 Probably best done while unplugged from anything else like your GPU or VGA source.
 You need a low-voltage UPDI friend/clone from aliexpress.
 Or even cheaper a USB-to-serial adapter set up as this: